Tzunami/go-earthdollar/README.md

 resources (consider running on a single thread, no need for multiple ones either).
 To start a Ged instance for mining, run it with all your usual flags, extended by:
 =======
-Mining on the public Ethereum network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
+Mining on the public Earthdollar network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
 For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/EtherMining/) and the [Genoil miner](https://github.com/Genoil/cpp.earthdollar) repository.

 In a private network setting however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
 To start a Ged instance for mining, run it with all your usual flags, extended by:
 >>>>>>> 462a0c24946f17de60f3ba1226255a938bc47de3